Luzog78/42-darkly/XSS advanced/Ressources/Readme.md

 > ```
 >
 > It works !<br>
-> But there is no flag for some reason.
+> But there is no flag for some reason.<br>
-> Let's try to do the same thing, but with a base64 encoded script.<br>
+> Let's try to do the same thing, but with a base64 encoded script.

 - Encode the following script in base64:
 ```html